-The backbone of our method is a plate-tectonic model that provides a first-order reconstruction of palaeogography for the Phanerozoic (Seton et al., 2012).
+The backbone of our method is a plate-tectonic model that provides a first-order, 200 Ma to present-day reconstruction of palaeogography (Seton et al., 2012).
 This model is provided in the free plate reconstruction software GPlates (www.gplates.org, Boyden et al., 2011), which is widely used in tectonic research.
 The reconstruction of Seton et al. (2012) serves as a basis, and can be updated when new reconstructions become available.
-Because we aim to study palaeoclimate, we place our reconstruction in a palaeomagnetic reference frame (Torsvik et al., 2008; Hinsbergen et al., 2015).
+Because we aim to study palaeoclimate, we place our reconstruction in a palaeomagnetic reference frame (Torsvik et al., 2012; van Hinsbergen et al., 2015).
+Another reference frame can be used by simply changing the rotation file of the plate-tectonic model, only the ocean depth grid needs to be consistent with the latter.
 Starting from the present-day topography, the outlines of land, continental shelves and shallower regions such as intra-oceanic ridges and plateaus are defined.
-Using the reconstruction model, these features are then shifted towards their positions at a chosen time frame (here: 38 Ma) and exported as a png image (Fig. 1) to create a rectangular coloured grid with a sufficiently high resolution to satisfy the intended grid of the final reconstruction.
-The image can be imported by a computational program such as Mat-Lab for easy manipulation and conversion into a numerical grid.
+Using the reconstruction model, these features are then shifted towards their positions at a chosen time frame (here: 38Ma) and exported as Shapefiles (.shp).
+The latter are then transformed into numerical grids and stored as a NetCDF file using a simple Matlab script for easy and unambiguous interpretation by most computational programs.
+An example showing the gridded masks for the middle-late Eocene is shown in Fig. 1.

 For its application as a climate model boundary condition, the final geographical reconstruction should be stored as a gridded (latitude-longitude) topography-bathymetry dataset.
-To start with, ocean bathymetry is estimated using the ocean floor age grid provided by Müller et al. (2008a) in combination with the plate tectonic model.
-The position and age of oceanic plates in the model is then translated into a bathymetry map using the general depthage relationship for oceanic crust.
-Here, we use a an average of the relations given for the main ocean basins (Atlantic, Pacific and Indian Ocean) treated by Crosby et al.
+To start with, ocean bathymetry is estimated using the present-day ocean floor age grid provided by Müller et al. (2008a) in combination with the plate tectonic model.
+Using the latter, the age grid is shifted into its position at the considered time frame (38 Ma here) to be compatible with the rest of the reconstruction.
+The position and age (corrected for the plate motions that have occurred since then) of oceanic plates in the model is then translated into a bathymetry map using the general depth-age relationship for oceanic crust.
+Here, we use an average of the relations given for the main ocean basins (Atlantic, Pacific and Indian Ocean) treated by Crosby et al. (2006):